-The Companies (Jersey) Law 1991 (the 'Jersey Companies Law') requires the Directors to prepare financial statements for each financial year.
+Company law requires the Directors to prepare financial statements for each financial year.
 Under that law, the Directors have elected to prepare the group and parent company financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and applicable law.
 Under company law, the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the group and the company and of the profit or loss of the group for that period.
 In preparing these financial statements, the Directors are required to: